lupodevelop/distribute/README.md

 ## What this is

-Erlang already gives you distribution, but from Gleam you lose type info at the node boundary — everything crosses the wire as raw terms. `distribute` puts binary codecs in front of `:global` and `Subject` so the compiler can catch mismatches before messages leave the process.
+Erlang already gives you distribution, but from Gleam you lose type info at the node boundary, everything crosses the wire as raw terms. `distribute` puts binary codecs in front of `:global` and `Subject` so the compiler can catch mismatches before messages leave the process.